Estimating customer impatience in a service system with unobserved balking: Introduction

-The modelling framework the we will be working with is known as an M/G/$s$\,+\,H queue.
-In such a system, we let potential customers arrive according to a Poisson process with rate $\lambda>0$.
-The customers have i.i.d.\ patience levels that are distributed as the non-negative random variable $Y$, and bring along i.i.d.\ service requirements that are distributed as the non-negative random variable $B$.
-A part of them balks, so that the corresponding {\it effective} interarrival times are {\it not} the usual i.i.d.\ exponentially distributed random variables.
-In particular, the {\em effective} arrival process is a non-homogeneous Poisson process whose rate depends on the virtual waiting time process.
-Therefore, the dependence structure of the observations of inter-arrival is directly determined by that of the virtual waiting time process.
+In this paper, we model such service systems with unobservable balking as an M/G/$s$\,+\,$H$ queue, where the last symbol stands for the cumulative distribution function of the customer patience.
+More specifically, we consider a first-come first-served (FCFS) queue with $s$ ($s\geqslant 1$) servers and potential customers arriving according to a Poisson process with rate $\lambda>0$.
+Potential customers have independent and identically distributed (i.i.d.) patience levels that are distributed as the non-negative random variable $Y \sim H$ and bring i.i.d.\ service requirements that are distributed as the non-negative random variable $B\sim G$.
+Customer $i$ joins the system if $Y_i$ is greater or equal to the virtual waiting time at the moment of their arrival and otherwise balks without being observed.
+Note that while customers are homogeneous in a statistical sense, they have individual (thus heterogeneous) patience levels, so that this model can clearly represent the types of customers that will effectively join the system.